phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # newsletter
   - template: newsletter-verbose
     title: Stay in Touch
-    subtitle: To stay up-to-date on new opportunities and growth of our community network, **sign up for our newsletter**!
+    subtitle: **Sign up** to stay up-to-date on Philly Community Wireless and digital resources in Philadelphia.

   # Image
   - template: image